RadientBrain/Python-Automation-Projects/Logo Paster/README.md

 # Python Automation GUI
-This is a Python Automation GUI which can be used to **Automate boring Photoshop work of applying the watermark** to thousands of images
+This is a Python Automation GUI that can be used to **Automate boring Photoshop work of applying the watermark** to thousands of images and complete the tasks in *few minutes* which could have taken hours instead!

 ![Screenshot of GUI](Automate_GUI.jpg)